PencilCode/pencilcode/README.md

 ====================

 The structure of pencilcode is really simple.
-* It is a single HTML file `content/src/editor.html` that does all the work All `pencilcode.net/edit/...` URLs resolve to this static file.
+* It is a single HTML file `content/src/editor.html` that does all the work.
+  All `pencilcode.net/edit/...` URLs resolve to this static file.
 * The javascript behind editor.html is in the `src/` directory (symlink to `content/src`).
 These javascript files are combined and minified